 How to Create a Small Business Energy Budget

-Budgeting for energy efficiency may involve a bit of number crunching, but the energy and money your small business will save makes it worth it.
-ENERGY STAR data shows that while small businesses in the U.S. spend more than $60 billion every year on energy, they can cut their utility costs by 10 to 30 percent through strategic energy investments.
-Learn how to develop a small business energy budget, so you can start saving energy and money.
+Budgeting for energy efficiency may involve a bit of number crunching, but the energy and money your small business will save will make it worth your time.
+ENERGY STAR data shows that while small businesses in the U.S. spend more than $60 billion a year on energy, they can cut their utility costs by 10 to 30 percent when they implement strategic energy-saving tips.
+These savings can then be reinvested and go towards what truly matters to you: your business’s growth.

 Small Business Energy Audit

-First, you need to look at your energy costs to understand where your money is going.
-How much does lighting or temperature control cost your business?
+First, you need to look at your energy consumption and costs to understand where your money is going.
+How much does lighting or heating and cooling cost your business?
 How much do factors like cold Ohio winters affect your small business energy costs?

-An energy audit can be a great first step to analyze your business’ energy use and provide recommendations on how you can save energy and money.
-Your historical usage and energy spend will help you create your energy budget.
+An energy audit can be a great first step to analyze your business's energy use and provide energy-saving tips and recommendations.
+Your historical usage and energy spend can then be used to help you create your new energy budget.

 Energy Efficiency Action Plan

 Once you have a clear understanding of how your money is being spent, you can begin to factor in energy efficiency as you plan out your energy budget.
-Use your energy bill review to help determine which energy efficient products would best serve your business.
+Use your energy bill review to help determine which energy-efficient products would best serve your business and save you money.